EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/09_pinia/README.md

 rather than fail an assertion.
 The measurements — `shallowRef` and the render counters — stay where they belong, in the browser with the numbers written down.

-Every panel displays its own **render counter** and the app displays the cost of the catalog assignment.
+Every panel logs its own **render counter** to the browser console (`[renders] ThemePanel: 3`) and the app displays the cost of the catalog assignment.
 Write the numbers down before each change.

+> The counters are logged rather than displayed on the page on purpose: a
+> component that renders its own counter reads the reactive value its `onUpdated`
+> writes, so each update schedules the next one and Vue stops it with "Maximum
+> recursive updates exceeded".
+The markup is still in the panels, commented out.

 **Already done for you** in `src/stores/shop.ts`, so that you carry them over when you split it rather than write them: